-Becoming a judge in South Africa is unlike most jobs as one does not train to become one, and then apply for the job.
+Becoming a judge in South Africa is unlike most jobs as one does not study specifically at university to become one, and then apply for the job.
 There is no “judging” degree in South Africa.
-This is unlike other countries, mostly European, where you can study to become a judge when you attend university.
+This is unlike other countries, particularly those that follow what is known as the civil law system, where you can study to become a judge when you attend university.

-Step 1: Study law and become an advocate
+Step 1: Study law and become an advocate, attorney, or magistrate.

-Occasionally, judges need an extra judge to help out in a case – which is when you get a chance to be an acting judge.
-This gives the Judge President, or the head judge of a particular division, the opportunity to see if you are any good.
-If you are deemed ‘good’ you will be given the opportunity to be an acting judge for another few terms.
-(Courts have terms, like school.)
-In order for candidates to be appointable to the bench, it has become the practice to require acting experience.
+A Judge President is the head of a division of the High Court.
+They often need extra judges to help out in cases – which is when you get a chance to be an acting judge.
+This gives the Judge President the opportunity to see if you are competent, in which case you may be given the opportunity to be an acting judge for another few terms.
+In order for candidates to be appointable to the bench, it has become the practice of the Judicial Service Commission (JSC) to require acting experience.
 This is despite the fact that acting experience was not listed as one of the criteria for appointment by the JSC in 2010.

-Academics are no longer appointed acting judges, which explains in some measure why they are not appointed in the higher courts, like the Supreme Court of Appeal and the Constitutional Court.
-This is the de facto situation, and not de jure.
-Academics are represented on the JSC, but we have never heard that representative speak up for more academics being appointed as acting judges, or at all.
+Academics are seldom appointed as acting judges, which explains in some measure why they are not appointed in the higher courts, like the Supreme Court of Appeal and the Constitutional Court.
+This is the position in practice, although it is not prescribed by law.
+Academics are represented on the JSC, but that representative rarely speaks up for more academics being appointed as acting or permanent judges.

-The President of the Supreme Court of Appeal or responsible Judge President tells the Commission when a vacancy occurs or will occur in the Supreme Court of Appeal or any provincial or local division of the High Court.
+The President of the Supreme Court of Appeal or responsible Judge President tells the JSC when a vacancy occurs or will occur in the Supreme Court of Appeal or any provincial or local division of the High Court, or the Constitutional Court.